codewars/docs/content/languages/python/authoring/index.md

 ## General info

-Any information related to the Python setup on Codewars, the language version, available modules, and setup of the code runner can be found on the [Python reference](/languages/python/) page.
+Any technical information related to the Python setup on Codewars can be found on the [Python reference](/languages/python/) page (language versions, available modules, and setup of the code runner).

 ## Description